As is now our tradition, we came up with some new drinking game rules for season 5. We’re going to take a shot:

 - JEN LINDLEY slut-shames Audrey for having too many boys over, saying she has a bright future in porn (shot for assuming Audrey is stupid just because she has sex!).
 None of these people seem to be adjusting to college very well, let’s be serious.

-- At one point Joey arrives home to her room only to be greeted by Audrey asking without preamble, “Have you ever had an orgasm?” [spoiler] Heh, Pacey and Audrey are perfect for each other!
+- [Spoiler alert: Spoilers for later in season 5 ahead!]
+At one point Joey arrives home to her room only to be greeted by Audrey asking without preamble, “Have you ever had an orgasm?” [spoiler] Heh, Pacey and Audrey are perfect for each other!
 Neither one knows if Joey’s ever had an orgasm!

 - During her lecture that Joey hates fun, Audrey says that Joey’s sad about Dawson and explains, hilariously, that she’s “very intuitive.”
 I love Audrey.